How can I use the two column layout for blogs?

 Does the theme include a newsletter sign up?

 Yes, you can collect customer emails into your admin using a sign up box.
 This theme has a row for the homepage, and an option to show the signup in the footer.
-Marketing platforms such as Mailchimp also have Shopify apps which are great for more complex requirements.
+Many marketing platforms also have Shopify apps which are great for more complex requirements.

 General Theme Settings